safakadir/student-coaching/client/README.md

-This is a tailor-made student-coaching application primarly build for **"Arel Akademi"**
+This is the frontend of a tailor-made student-coaching application primarly build for **"Arel Akademi"**

 ## Getting Started